We may earn income from links in this post. Please read this Disclosure for details.

 - Prepare your tea bags or loose tea.
 If you’re using fresh chamomile, remove the heads of the flowers from the stalk.

-- Bring filtered water to a boil, reduce to a low simmer and remove from the heat.
+You can use dried chamomile, fresh chamomile or chamomile tea bags to make this tea. - Bring filtered water to a boil, reduce to a low simmer and remove from the heat.

 - Once the boiling has completely stopped and is at 100C, pour it over the dried or fresh chamomile flowers (or tea bags).